Brain Parasite Directly Alters Brain Chemistry

 The U.S.-based Stanley Medical Research Institute, which focuses on mental health conditions and has a particular emphasis on bipolar illnesses.
 Dunhill Medical Trust supports research on diseases of aging.

-University of Leeds.
+The University of Leeds.
 “Brain parasite directly alters brain chemistry.”
-ScienceDaily, 7 November 2011.
+ScienceDaily, 7 November, 2011.